deryfebriantara/angular2-simpleApp/README.md

 **This is not the perfect arrangement for your application.
 It is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping in Angular 2**

-We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
-Please keep that in mind before posting issues and PRs.

 ## Prerequisites